Rustic Dining Table

-The Texas flag is probably one of the easiest U.S. flags to draw.
-Basically, all of the rectangles that make up the flag are proportionally the same size.
+The Texas flag is probably one of the simplest U.S. state flags to draw.
+All the rectangles that make up the flag are proportionally the same size.
 They are each twice as long as they are wide.
-The diameter of the 5-point star is 3/4 of the width of the blue section, and centered from top to bottom.
-The white section is above the red section.
+The diameter of the 5-point star is 3/4 of the width of the blue section and centered from top to bottom.
+The white rectangle is above the red rectangle.

 Woodworking Projects - See more woodworking projects on mycarpentry.com.